Collingham, Nottinghamshire: Bypass

 One ongoing issue affecting the village regards a bypass.
 The issue is not new, and has surfaced a number of times over the past sixty years or so, the last time being rejected in favour of another project in the county, a new bus station in Mansfield.
 The proposed bypass is not seen as a priority and in addition would damage the countryside and natural environment along the east side of the village.Many villagers pose the argument that the damage to the environment would be more than offset by the reduction in damage to the built environment along the High Street, and the cessation of the use of Low Street as a 'rat run' to avoid the traffic lights at the Station Road junction.
 Pressure groups within the village continue to campaign for the bypass to be built, regardless of how remote the possibility.

 Notable people

+Johannes White de Colyngham appointed commissioners by the King Henry VI in 1433 "to summon all persons of quality before them, and to tender to them an oath for the better keeping of the peace, and observing the king's laws, both in themselves, and in their retainers or dependants."

 The composer John Blow was born in the village.
 Two brothers from the village, John and William Bacon, took part in the Charge of the Light Brigade (under the assumed name of Baker).
 William was killed, but John returned, later leaving the Army.
 Both are buried in North Collingham churchyard.

 Drummer William Bowerman, formerly of I Was a Cub Scout and Brontide is from Collingham.